 Lara Bergthold, Principal Partner at RALLY, is a campaign and communications strategist with a wealth of experience in positions such as political and communications strategist, philanthropic advisor, presidential senior campaign advisor, and PAC director.
 Lara is a leader in integrating her wide network of relationships in entertainment, politics, and the nonprofit space to develop and launch campaigns involving high-profile individuals and the causes they support.

 Previously, Latia spent three years as Senior Director of Partner Engagement and Special Initiatives at the U.S. Fund for UNICEF.
 In this role, she was responsible for creating, developing, and launching new ways to engage corporate partners.
-She has worked with American Airlines, UPS, Starwood Hotels, Pfizer and Giorgio Armani Beauty.
+She worked with American Airlines, UPS, Starwood Hotels, Pfizer, and Giorgio Armani Beauty.
 She also served as the lead campaign manager for America’s oldest youth movement, Trick-or-Treat for UNICEF, overseeing all marketing, communications, and programmatic elements for the national campaign.

 Prior to her work with the U.S. Fund for UNICEF, Latia managed all ethnic and specialty media outreach for former New York Governor David Paterson as Director of Special Projects.
 Latia regularly staffed the Governor at press conferences, acted as a spokesperson, led communications for new task force initiatives, and oversaw 83 state agency press offices, including coordinating messaging and fielding media requests.

-Latia enjoys a number of athletic pursuits, including volleyball, Bikram yoga, and triathlons.
+Latia enjoys a number of athletic pursuits including volleyball and Bikram yoga.
 She has always been passionate about making the seemingly impossible, possible with creativity and energy.
 She graduated from Dartmouth College with a degree in African and African-American Studies.
 She is a native New Yorker.

 Leo Wallach is a Principal at RALLY, working with clients to develop political and communications strategies, create advertising, and oversee complex and multifaceted communications campaigns.
 Leo has an extensive background in paid communications, opinion research, ballot measure and candidate campaigns, and issue advocacy.